 Among older adults, falling down while doing everyday tasks is the leading cause for injuries, disabilities and can even result in death.
 Furthermore, even when no injury has occurred the fear of falling can result in loss of confidence and independence.
 The two major factors in the loss of balance is weakening of the muscles and reduced cognitive skills.
 While exercise programmes can reduce the risk of falling by 40%, patient compliance with these programmes is low.
 We present the Microsoft-Kinect based step training program system that we have developed specifically for elderly patients.
 The program measures physical health and cognitive abilities and incorporates an individualized adaptive program for improvements.
 The real-time data obtained from the program is similar to clinical evaluations typically conducted by doctors and the game-like exercises result in increased adherence to the exercise regimes

-Felix Navarro, K.M., Lawrence, E.M., Garcia Marin, J.A. & Sax, C. 2011, 'A Dynamic and Customisable Layered Serious Game Design Framework for Improving the Physical and Mental Health of the Aged and the Infirm', The Third International Conference on eHealth, Telemedicine, and Social Medicine (eTELEMED 2011), Conference on eHealth, Telemedicine, and Social Medicine, IARIA Conference, Gosier, Guadeloupe, France, pp. 140-145.
+Felix Navarro, KM, Lawrence, EM, Garcia Marin, JA & Sax, C 2011, 'A Dynamic and Customisable Layered Serious Game Design Framework for Improving the Physical and Mental Health of the Aged and the Infirm', The Third International Conference on eHealth, Telemedicine, and Social Medicine (eTELEMED 2011), International Conference on eHealth, Telemedicine and Social Medicine, IARIA Conference, Gosier, Guadeloupe, France, pp. 140-145.

 This paper proposes a dynamic and customizable layered serious game design framework for improving the physical and mental health of the aged after presenting the results obtained from a study with mainstream and alternative/complimentary health professionals concerning the usage of interactive games as a tool to improve both physical and mental well-being of the elderly.
 This study reports on the commonality of design and health factors regarding the usability of video games for the aged to ensure the elderly benefit from traditional and alternative healthcare professionalsâ perspectives.

-Garcia Marin, J.A., Felix Navarro, K.M. & Lawrence, E.M.
-2010, 'Serious Games to Improve the Physical Health of the Elderly: A Categorization Scheme', The Fourth International Conference on Advances in Human-oriented and Personalized Mechanisms, Technologies, and Services (CENTRIC 2011), International Conference on Advances in Human-oriented and Personalized Mechanisms, Technologies, and Services, IARIA, Barcelona, Spain, pp. 64-71.
+Garcia Marin, JA, Felix Navarro, KM & Lawrence, EM 2011, 'Serious Games to Improve the Physical Health of the Elderly: A Categorization Scheme', The Fourth International Conference on Advances in Human-oriented and Personalized Mechanisms, Technologies, and Services (CENTRIC 2011), International Conference on Advances in Human-oriented and Personalized Mechanisms, Technologies, and Services, IARIA, Barcelona, Spain, pp. 64-71.

 this paper aims to provide a snapshot of the current status in the field of serious games for improving the physical health of the elderly.
 This work covers recent research projects for stroke rehabilitation and for falls prevention where user-center design methodologies were applied in order to satisfy this audience.
 A classification of the most relevant work in this area is provided along with a brief description of the platform, technology required and user-center design principles applied.

-Garcia Marin, J.A., Lawrence, E.M., Felix Navarro, K.M. & Sax, C. 2011, 'Heuristic Evaluation for Interactive Games within Elderly Users', The Third International Conference on eHealth, Telemedicine, and Social Medicine (eTELEMED 2011), The Third International Conference on eHealth, Telemedicine, and Social Medicine, IARIA Conference, Gosier, Guadalupe, France, pp. 130-133.
+Garcia Marin, JA, Lawrence, EM, Felix Navarro, KM & Sax, C 2011, 'Heuristic Evaluation for Interactive Games within Elderly Users', The Third International Conference on eHealth, Telemedicine, and Social Medicine (eTELEMED 2011), International Conference on eHealth, Telemedicine and Social Medicine, IARIA Conference, Gosier, Guadalupe, France, pp. 130-133.